DMind Benchmark: Toward a Holistic Assessment of LLM Capabilities across the Web3 Domain: Inter-Annotator Agreement (IAA) Study

-The results of our study confirm a high degree of consistency and reliability across all evaluation dimensions.
+The results of our inter-annotator agreement analysis indicate a high degree of consistency and reliability across all evaluation dimensions.
 Table~\ref{tab:iaa-results} summarizes the inter-annotator agreement metrics.

-As demonstrated in Table~\ref{tab:iaa-results}, all nine evaluation domains surpassed the ``substantial agreement'' threshold of $\alpha > 0.67$.
-This provides strong empirical evidence that our subjective scoring process is consistent, reliable, and replicable.
+As shown in Table~\ref{tab:iaa-results}, all nine evaluation domains surpassed the ``substantial agreement'' threshold of $\alpha > 0.67$.
+This provides empirical evidence that our subjective scoring process is consistent, reliable, and replicable.

-By empirically validating our methodology through this study, we have significantly strengthened the rigor of our evaluation framework.
-We believe that these quantitative results, along with the transparent procedures described above, demonstrate that the benchmark is built upon a fair, representative, and objectively verifiable foundation.
+By empirically validating our methodology through this analysis, we strengthen the rigor of our evaluation framework.
+These quantitative results, together with the transparent procedures described above, suggest that the benchmark is built upon a fair, representative, and objectively verifiable foundation.